-Note - Where a jurisdictional program has not verified because it has transitioned to another of GHG program (e.g., integrated into a government program), its program status shall be changed to program transferred to other GHG program instead of late to verify.
+Note - Where a jurisdictional program has not verified because it has transitioned to another GHG program (e.g., integrated into a government program), its program status is changed to program transferred to other GHG program instead of late to verify.

-Note - Where a jurisdictional program fails to submit a verification report to the Veria region within five, ten and fifteen years of its last verification, buffer credits are put on hold or cancelled (and the jurisdictional program labelled as inactive), as appropriate over the requirements set out in Section 5.3, below.
+Note - Where a jurisdictional program fails to submit a verification report to the Verra registry within five, ten and fifteen years of its last verification, buffer credits are put on hold or cancelled (and the jurisdictional program labelled as inactive), as appropriate, per the requirements set out in Section 5.2, below.

 - 4.6.7 Where the jurisdictional proponent wishes to withdraw the jurisdictional program from the VCS Program (e.g., in order to transfer the program to another GHG program), the following applies: - 1) The jurisdictional proponent shall submit a letter (in English) on its organization letterhead, to the Verra registry, requesting that the jurisdictional program be withdrawn.
-Such letter must include the jurisdictional program name, jurisdictional program ID, the reason for the withdrawal request and the signatures and contact information of all jurisdictional proponents. - 2) Verra reviews the withdrawal request and may request additional information prior to approving the request. - 3) Upon approval, Verra shall update the status of the jurisdictional program to withdrawn.
-The jurisdictional program information shall remain publicly available on the Verra registry, but the jurisdictional program will not be able to issue VCUs. - 4) In the case of a incidictional program where VCUs have been previously issued, the following applies: - a) The jurisdictional program shall not be eligible for any release of buffer credits. - b) Where Verra confirms that the jurisdictional program has registered with another GHG program, all buffer credits associated with the jurisdictional program shall be cancelled. - Where Verra is unable to confirm that the jurisdictional program has registered with another GHG program, buffer credits shall be cancelled over time in accordance with the rules set out in Section 5.3 below. - 5) Withdrawn jurisdictional programs may rejoin the VCS Program where the jurisdictional proponent submits a letter to the Verra registry requesting same.
+Such letter must include the jurisdictional program name, jurisdictional program ID, the reason for the withdrawal request and the signatures and contact information of all jurisdictional proponents. - Verra reviews the withdrawal request and may request additional information prior to approving the request. - 3) Upon approval, Verra updates the status of the jurisdictional program to withdrawn.
+The jurisdictional program information remains publicly available on the Verra registry, but the jurisdictional program will not be able to issue VCUs. - 4) In the case of a jurisdictional program where VCUs have been previously issued, the following applies: - a) The jurisdictional program shall not be eligible for any release of buffer credits. - b) Where Verra confirms that the jurisdictional program has registered with another GHG program, all buffer credits associated with the jurisdictional program are cancelled. - c) Where Verra is unable to confirm that the jurisdictional program has registered with another GHG program, buffer credits are cancelled over time in accordance with the rules set out in Section 5.2 below. - 5) Withdrawn jurisdictional programs may rejoin the VCS Program where the jurisdictional proponent submits a letter to the Verra registry requesting the same.
 Such letter must include the information specified in Section 4.6.7(1) above.
 Verra reviews the jurisdictional program to determine whether it is eligible to rejoin the VCS Program and notifies the jurisdictional proponent of the outcome of the review.
 Where the jurisdictional program is eligible to rejoin the VCS Program, Verra updates the status of the jurisdictional program accordingly.
-Where the jurisdictional program is not eligible to rejoin the VCS Program, the jurisdictional program shall remain withdraw.
+Where the jurisdictional program is not eligible to rejoin the VCS Program, the jurisdictional program remains withdrawn.